TradeReign

 Read the firm's current rule page and look for how they define consistency, whether it applies during evaluation, payout, or both, and whether it is calculated by best day percentage, minimum days, average day size, or another method.

-Then translate the rule into your own session boundaries.
+Then translate the rule into your own TradeReign inputs: profit target, consistency percent, and early buffer.
 A rule you understand before the trade is easier to respect than a payout surprise after the fact.

 FAQ